Mr William Adams – Grocer.

-On the 1891 Census Mrs Cecelia Adams was listed as a China Dealer and was now living at No9 Commercial Street next to James and Martha Mundy, Fishmongers & Grocers.
+On the 1891 census Mrs Cecelia Adams was listed as a china dealer and was now living at 9 Commercial Street next to Mr and Mrs James and Martha Mundy, fishmongers & grocers.
 She was living with her then children – Charles, William, Wyndham, Tom, Frank, John, Fred and George Adams.
 Mr William Adams was working as a grocers assistant at this time.

 The Grocery Business.

-In 1894 Mr William Adams married Miss Olive Amelia Rynallt born 1870, daughter of Mr William Rynallt a Carpenter by trade and Mrs Mary Rynallt of Govilon, Brecknockshire.
-They later moved into Alexandra House No71 Somerset Street, Abertillery.
+In 1894 Mr William Adams married Miss Olive Amelia Rynallt born 1870, daughter of Mr William Rynallt a carpenter by trade and Mrs Mary Rynallt of Govilon, Brecknockshire.
+They later moved into Alexandra House at 71 Somerset Street, Abertillery.
 They had two children Miss Violet Mary Adams, born 1897 and Master William Rynallt Adams, born 1901.

 Chamber of Trade.